-Want to understand Process Capability Metrics?
+Need to Calculate Process Capability Metrics?

-QI Macros will calculate them for you
+QI Macros will calculate them for you!

 - Cp and Cpk Process Capability Metrics